Do you know the key difference between a Polytechnic and a university?

 Polytechnic and University deliver higher education for all students.
 The universities offer courses in nearly all fields of study.
 Academic courses are offered in the areas of law, commerce, business, and engineering.
-Polytechnic and university both are important and valuable in our life and career pursuit.
+Polytechnic and university both are important and valuable in our life and career pursuits.

 The University campus or the colleges affiliated with it will offer these courses.
 The duration of university courses can range from 2 to 5 years.
 Polytechnics, on the other hand, are specialized educational institutions that provide education in one particular field of study.